nana33/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

 I am a master in the school of Geophysics and Information Technology, China University of Geosciences.
 My research interes is deep learning for seismic data processing.
-I am good at Matlab, Python, C++ and other programming languages.
-I am familiar with Linux operating system and cloud server.
-At the same time, I do well in using Geoeast and other seismic data processing software.
+I am good at Matlab, Python, C++ and some other programming languages.
+I am familiar with Linux operating system and cloud server such as AWS.
+At the same time, I do well in using Geoeast and other seismic data processing softwares.